dalt-taylor/RQL/README.md

 ## Getting Started
 Prerequisites & Installation:
-# Ensure you have Python 3.12 installed and Qiskit installed in the Scripts folder
+### Ensure you have Python 3.12 installed and Qiskit installed in the Scripts folder
-## Check you have correct version of python

 pip install qiskit

 ## Contents